-All Alaska Football Camp XXIX Salutes OPA.
+All Alaska Football Camp Salutes OPA.
 Thank you for your tremendous support, providing All Alaska Football Camp athletes with on-site access to athletic trainers.

 Lynne Young, M.Ed., ATC, ITAT